1934 Estonian coup d'état: Start of the Era of Silence

 With the decision of Prime Minister Konstantin Päts and the Minister of Justice and the Interior Johan Müller, a state of defense was established for six months throughout the entire country at 17:00, several hours after the start of the coup, and Johan Laidoner was named Commander-in-Chief of the Defense Forces and commander of the internal defense.
 Estonia entered the period of the authoritarian rule of Konstantin Päts.
 Laidoner immediately shut down the Vaps Movement and banned meetings of all private individuals and organizations "both in closed rooms and under the open sky" as well as public demonstrations.
 The publication of ten periodicals was immediately banned and the publication license of three newspapers was revoked.
 These decisions were illegal, as Johan Laidoner could have only legally been appointed to the position if mobilization was declared or war was to break out.

 At 22:00, the Government invited the journalists to Toompea for a chat.
 Päts said that the Government has appointed a Commander-in-Chief of the Defense Forces, adding that the political struggle will be stopped and all political parties would be banned from participating in political agitation.
 The strictest of measures would be taken against dangerous events.
 "Any resistance to the commander-in-chief's orders will be suppressed with all determination."
 With a decree issued on March 19, Päts announced that the elections of the governor and the Riigikogu have been postponed.
-This decree was not legitimate the Constitution forbade amending the election law by decree.
+This decree was not legitimate as the Constitution forbade amending the election law by decree.
 The elections stipulated in the 1933 constitution never took place in Estonia and political freedoms were not restored.
 The government had begun to slowly phase out the authoritarian system with two parliamentary elections being held as well as a presidential one but the process of democratization was never complete due to the Soviet Union's occupation of Estonia in 1940.